-- Mental Retardation

-- Multiple Disabilities

-- Orthopedic Impairment

-- Other Health Impairment
+- Autism

-- Specific Learning Disability
+- Deaf-Blindness

-- Speech or Language Impairment

-- Traumatic Brain Injury
+- Deafness

+- Emotional Disturbance

-- Visual Impairment Including Blindness
+- Hearing Impairment

 - 48.1 Foster parents who care for school-aged medically fragile children will be trained/certified as educational surrogates by the local school system.
 Note: If the school system does not require training or certification, that should be noted in the caregiver's record.